ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    next time!

--  We would prefer for users affected to do the verification that the bug is fixed, and for many people to verify that the change didn’t regress their use cases.
+-  We would prefer for users affected to do the verification that the bug is fixed, and for many people to verify that the change didn't regress their use cases.
 However in practice it is difficult to find people to do SRU verification.
 As long as the agreed Test Plan is followed we will accept verification reports from anyone, including the person driving the SRU.
-Additional feedback of any form is also welcome; that doesn’t need to follow the Test Plan.
+Additional feedback of any form is also welcome; that doesn't need to follow the Test Plan.
 But one verification that followed the Test Plan is the minimum requirement for an SRU to be released.
 Note that we require that the package *as built in -proposed* be tested, and verifications should include